ReproNim/module-dataprocessing/_episodes/04-containers.md

 It doesn't have to be a physical machine, if you're using HPC account, you can use Vagrant to create a Virtual Machine with Singularity  that can in turn be used to create a new image.

-Creating a Dockerfile is only the first step, we have the "receipe", now we can ask Docker to create an image using `docker build` command:
+Creating a Dockerfile is only the first step, we have the "recipe", now we can ask Docker to create an image using `docker build` command:

 ```